spring-attic/spring-hadoop/samples/hbase/readme.txt

 1. MOTIVATION

 The demo is on how to use HBase with Spring Hadoop.
-The demo requires a running Hadoop instance (by default at localhost:9000).
+The demo requires a running Hadoop instance (by default at localhost:9000) and HBase instance The Hadoop settings can be configured through hadoop.properties (more info in the Spring Hadoop reference docs).

-The Hadoop settings can be configured through hadoop.properties (more info in the Spring Hadoop reference docs).
+The demo is to count the number of occurency in HBase table

 2. BUILD AND DEPLOYMENT